MattSteveMitch/startup/README.md

 I am going to use the required technologies in the following ways.

-- **HTML** - Set up webpage with main game screen, title, and scores to the left of the game screen
+- **HTML** - Set up webpage with main game screen, title, and scores to the left of the game screen, as well as scores page with table of top 10 personal and overall bests, and login page
-- **CSS** - Stylize text, display little animation whenever the most recent score, personal best, or overall best score updates, arrange title up top and scores on left side of screen
+- **CSS** - Stylize text, display little animation on game page whenever the most recent score, personal best, or overall best score updates, make scores page look cool and not boring, format XKCD comic on login page
 - **React** - Handle transitions between homepage, game UI, and account creation screen.
-Also handle registering of interactions with game
+Also handle registering of interactions with game, and animation
-- **Service** - To start game, log in, log out, create account, and share score on Facebook or Twitter
+- **Service** - To log in, log out, create account, update scores, fetch updated scores, and fetch a random XKCD comic on the login page
 - **DB/Login** - Store authentication tokens, accounts, most recent scores, and high scores
-- **WebSocket** - Handle interaction between player and game UI, as well as updates when someone sets a new overall high score
+- **WebSocket** - Probably not going to finish this part, honestly.

 ## 🚀 AWS deliverable